The humble ukulele has sat on the back burner throughout most of Jazz music's rich history. Paul Hemmings is determined to change that.

 A jazz guitar player by training, Paul's love affair with the ukulele started while visiting the island of Maui for a friend's wedding.
 What began as a light-hearted fling soon developed into a full-fledged obsession.
 Paul's ukulele started making appearances on more and more of his jazz guitar gigs until it became clear that it was time to launch a project that would feature the diminutive instrument in its own right.
 The Paul Hemmings Uketet was born, and along with Gaku Takanashi on bass and alternately Mike Campenni or Kirk Driscoll on drums, the group set to work playing gigs around New York, developing their unique sound with arrangements that combine familiar melodies with exotic harmonies and the rhythms of the world.

 In addition to performing and composing, Paul is a passionate and enthusiastic music educator.
 For the past ten years, he has taught students of all ages at the Third Street Music School Settlement in New York City, the nation's oldest community music school.
-He has also conducted clinics, workshops, and master classes at numerous ukulele festivals and music camps.
+With a music degree from the acclaimed jazz program at the New School University in Manhattan's Greenwich Village, he has also conducted clinics, workshops, and master classes at numerous ukulele festivals and music camps.
 Paul is currently toiling away on a series of books and instructional videos for ukulele players of all stripes.

 The history of the ukulele is a case study in cultural exchange.
 With The Paul Hemmings Uketet, "aloha" meets "fuggedaboutit", and the ukulele will never be the same.

 Blue Uke (Paul Hemmings) by The Paul Hemmings Uketet

 If I Fell (Lennon / McCartney) by The Paul Hemmings Uketet

 No Woman No Cry (Bob Marley) by The Paul Hemmings Uketet